-If you have a family history of cystic fibrosis, you can be tested to determine if you're at risk of having a child with the condition by checking if you're a ‘carrier’ of the faulty gene that causes it.
+If you have a family history of cystic fibrosis, you can be tested to work out if you're at risk of having a child with the condition by checking if you're a ‘carrier’ of the faulty gene that causes it.

 It's estimated that 1 in every 2,500 babies born in the UK has cystic fibrosis.

 There's currently no cure for cystic fibrosis.
 However, it's possible to help control the symptoms and delay complications, and make the condition easier to live with.

 A person with cystic fibrosis will be supported by a team of healthcare professionals at a specialist cystic fibrosis centre.
 A care plan will be drawn up that's tailored to their individual needs.